Grafana Integration

 sudo grafana-cli plugins install vertamedia-clickhouse-datasource

-sudo vi /etc/grafana/grafana.ini
+sudo vim /etc/grafana/grafana.ini

 allow_loading_unsigned_plugins=vertamedia-clickhouse-datasource